howardbaek/insidethetv/content/authors/admin/_index.md

 - Visitors
 ---

-Undergrad at the University of Washington who works on data analytics projects using R
+Undergrad at the University of Washington who works on data analytics projects using R. Email me at howardhowiebaik@gmail.com